JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/low_level.md

 periodicity!
 ```

-!!! warn "Cyclotron center is a field of `MagneticParticle`"
+!!! warning "Cyclotron center is a field of `MagneticParticle`"
     For almost all operations involving a `MagneticParticle`, the center of
     the cyclotron is required.
 In order to compute this center only when it
     physically changes, we have made it a field of the `struct`.